My-Solar-Garden/weather_microservice/README.md

 * Refactor code to be more maintainable and to closely follow the pillars of OOP

+### Local Setup

+1. Fork and Clone the repo
+2. Visit https://openweathermap.org/guide to sign up for an API key
+3. Read through Open Weather documentation for how to format the API call.

+### API Endpoint

+ All weather data should be gathered from [The One Call endpoint](https://openweathermap.org/api/one-call-api)

 ### Contributors

   * Alex Desjardins